Use of Restraint in Vertebrate Animal Studies

 - Prolonged restraint must be the minimum required to accomplish the research objectives.
 Alternatives to physical restraint should be considered.

-- A description of the restraint device, duration of restraint, and a plan for routine monitoring must be included in the AVAU, including clinical signs of pain and/or distress that will be monitored and the amount of time that will be allowed to elapse before intervention if distress develops.
+- A description of the restraint device, duration of restraint, and a plan for routine monitoring must be included in the AVAU, including clinical signs of pain and/ or distress that will be monitored and the amount of time that will be allowed to elapse before intervention if distress develops.

 - Veterinary care must be provided if lesions, illness, or severe behavioral changes indicating distress are observed.
+The Attending Veterinarian (or designee) has the authority to terminate the restraint procedures at any point should there be signs of complications compromising the animal’s wellbeing.

 - It is the responsibility of the Principal Investigator to ensure that the animals are monitored at appropriate intervals by adequately trained individuals.
+Personnel must be trained in restraint procedures, equipment, and monitoring.

 Restraint Stress

-Restraint stress such as prolonged restraint in non-acclimated animals — can be approved with justification as a category E procedure if it is essential for achieving the research objectives.
+Restraint stress such as prolonged restraint in non-acclimated animals can be approved with justification as a category E procedure if it is essential for achieving the research objectives.

 References